 Date Written: October 24, 2017

-Online rating systems can lead, on occasion, to reviews that are unfair or unrepresentative of the true quality provided.
-On the one hand, receiving an unfairly low rating once, might induce participants to exert more effort and receive a better rating the next time.
-On the other hand, it might dispirit participants and make them exert less effort.
+Online rating systems can lead, on occasion, to reviews that are unfair or un-representative of the true quality provided.
+On the one hand, receiving an unfairly low rating once, might induce someone a platform supplier to exert more effort and receive a better rating the next time.
+On the other hand, it might dispirit suppliers and make them exert less effort.
 We use data from a ride-sharing platform in India where driver ratings were made particularly salient to the driver after each trip.
 Our data suggests that if a customer experiences a ride cancellation, they are more likely to unfairly blame the replacement driver.
 We use this as a exogenous source of unfair negative ratings for the driver.
 We show that drivers are more likely to respond negatively to a bad rating and receive subsequently bad ratings if they were blameless for the previous negative rating.
 This effect is larger in contexts where there is a higher potential for an emotional response and when there is a greater need for driver skill in the subsequent ride.
-These unfair ratings can lead drivers to leave the platform, suggesting a broader negative effect of unfair negative ratings on platform participation.

 Keywords: The Sharing Economy, User Generated Content, Ratings

 Suggested Citation: Suggested Citation